An open API service indexing awesome lists of open source software.

 Key features of Koog include:

-- **Intelligent history compression**: Optimize token usage while maintaining conversation context using various pre-built strategies.
+- **Intelligent history compression**: Optimize token usage while maintaining context in long-running conversations using advanced built-in history compression techniques.

 - **Powerful Streaming API**: Process responses in real-time with streaming support and parallel tool calls.